Choose your boutique

 "Recipient"

-a natural or legal person, public authority, agency or other body to which personal data are disclosed, whether a third party or not.
-2However, public authorities which may receive personal data in the framework of a particular inquiry in accordance with Union or Member State law shall not be considered recipients; the processing of those data by those authorities shall be in compliance with the applicable data protection rules and in accordance with the purposes of the processing;
+A natural or legal person, public authority, agency or other body to whom personal data are disclosed, whether a third party or not.
+However, public authorities which may receive personal data in the framework of a particular inquiry in accordance with Union or Member State law shall not be regarded as recipients; the processing of those data by those public authorities shall be in compliance with the applicable data protection rules according to the purposes of the processing.

 “Third”